 When it comes to severity, I treat the original categorical variable, which has 6 levels (after dropping unknowns), as a numeric variable.
 The reason that I think it still functions is because in the dataset, the severity of accident increases with the figure assigned to it.

 Thus, we can treat it as a quantitative variable without losing its original function.
-From our graph, we can observe a increase of severity for all Regions except NorthEast which shows a ‘S’ shape.
+From our graph, we can observe a increase in severity for all Regions except NorthEast which shows a ‘S’ shape.
 But overall, the severity of NorthEast accidents also increase.The only draw back of categorical data is that when doing a spread location plot, medians for all four locations equals four and thus not variance can be found.

 This is conflicting when we recall the previous result that number of people involved in the accidents decrease.
 Thus, to study the relationship between severity and the other variables, I will study it using linear models.